JonKing93/pfdf/docs/api/segments.rst

             Segments.statistics()

         Prints information about supported statistics to the console.
 The printed text is a table with two columns.
-The first column holds the names of statistics that can be used with the "summary" and "basin_summary" methods.
+The first column holds the names of statistics that can be used with the "summary" and "catchment_summary" methods.
 The second column is a description of each statistic.

     .. dropdown:: Return Info as Dict